garrido02/CS50_AI/Project 0 - Search/README.md

   #### Alpha-Beta Pruning:
   The objetive of this algorithm is to skip all the playable scenarios that we know will never happen.

   How can we know for sure a scenario won't play out?
-Because we know that the basic premiss of one player is to maximize and the other to minimize the score.
+Because, we know that the basic premise of one player is to maximize and the other to minimize the score.

-  The image bellow demonstrates this idea visually:
+  The image below demonstrates this idea visually:

   <img width="1600" height="898" alt="0b" src="https://github.com/user-attachments/assets/04c21627-6b2d-4ad0-b92e-c8a35a524bc4" />